02-stutigupta/SpeakX-Data-Science-Assignment/README.md

 ## Approach
 ---
 ### Data Preprocessing
-Using pandas the data was preprocessed.This step identified the shape of the data,data types,the null values,and converted the numerical variables into categorical variables.
+Using pandas the data was preprocessed.
+This step identified the shape of the data, data types, and the null values, and converted the numerical variables into categorical variables.

 ### Exploratory Data Analysis
 For more accurate processing,
-1. Cnverted the numeric "tenure" coulmn to categorical variable and dropped the coulmns that werent required further .
+1. Converted the numeric "tenure" column to a categorical variable and dropped the columns that weren't required further.
 2. All the categorical variables were converted into dummy variables  for accurate modelling
 3. Churn by monthly charges and total charges were visualised for insights.
-Also identified that the data given is highly imbalanced as the churners are 26.5% and the number of non churners are 73.4%.
+Also identified is that the data given is highly imbalanced as the churners are 26.5% and the number of non-churners is 73.4%.

-##### *To solve the imbalanced data problem , used SMOOT-ENN for upscaling of data in every model created*
+##### *To solve the imbalanced data problem, used SMOOT-ENN for upscaling of data in every model created*
 #
 ### Feature Engineering
 Identified that High churn was maximum in case of Month to month contracts, No online security, No Tech support, First year of subscription, and Fibre Optics Internet using the correlation matrix